 Her powers are granted by her demonic master, whose true identity remains unrevealed–but there are many Satan-like entities in the Marvel Universe it could be, including Mephisto, Satannish, Marduk Kurios, etc.

-Black Widow first appeared in Mytic Comics #4 (1940) George Kapitan and Harry Sahle.
+Black Widow first appeared in Mystic Comics #4 (1940) George Kapitan and Harry Sahle.
 She was outed as bisexual and had her origins revamped in the miniseries The Twelve (2008) by J. Michael Straczynski and Chris Weston.
+Art by Chris Weston and Chris Chuckry.

 All rights reserved Marvel Comics